About this artwork

 Medium

-Color mezzotint, aquatint and etching, inked à la poupée, with watercolor (hand-coloring) on cream wove paper
+- Color mezzotint, aquatint and etching, inked à la poupée, heightened with hand-colored watercolor on cream wove paper

 Dimensions